New Idaho Student

 A new Idaho student is defined as an individual who has earned less than 14 post-high school semester credits or no college credits by the scholarship deadline and holds residency in Idaho.
 Students with concurrent college credits during high school are considered new students.

-Complete the steps below to maximize your funding opportunities.
+Complete the steps listed on this page to maximize your funding opportunities.

 STEP 2: Meet the Deadline